by Texas Homesteader

 Cooking The Potatoes With FREE Solar Energy

-We had intermittent high-level cloudiness on this day so the temps only held to around 250.
-I didn’t want the potatoes to be too soft so I brought them in when I began to see steam collecting on the inside glass of the oven (about 3 hours.)
+We had intermittent high-level cloudiness on this day.
+So the temps only held to around 250 degrees.
+But I didn’t want the potatoes to be too soft so I brought them in when I began to see steam collecting on the inside glass of the oven (about 3 hours.)

 Don’t Grate Hot Potatoes